 While the broad role of an affiant involves providing truthful statements, the specific responsibilities tend to diversify.
 Primarily, an affiant signs affidavits or other legal documents under oath, affirming the truth and accuracy of the information it includes.

 In litigation cases, an affiant often has to participate in depositions or court hearings.
 During these, the affiant gets subjected to cross-examinations aimed at testing the veracity of their statements.
 In some instances, affiants may also be responsible for providing additional documentation to support their claims, demonstrating the intricate link between their role and the efficient functioning of a legal proceeding.
-Despite the responsibility variations, the mandate remains constant – every affiant bears the responsibility to assert nothing but the truth in the court of law.
+Despite the variation in responsibility, the mandate remains constant – every affiant bears the responsibility to assert nothing but the truth in a court of law.

 Process of Becoming an Affiant